Home» Gadgets» Mobiles» PRICE HIKE: Redmi 15 Price in Nepal Up by Rs. 3,000!

 Hardware

-The Redmi 15 runs on the Snapdragon 685, a nearly two-year-old SoC that simply doesn’t justify the phone’s price tag.
+The Redmi 15 runs on the Snapdragon 685, a two-year-old SoC that simply doesn’t justify the phone’s price tag.
 To put things into perspective, this is the same chip that powered the Redmi Note 12 4G, which came out ages ago.

 On the brighter side, Xiaomi has at least moved away from the 12nm Helio G91-Ultra to a more efficient 6nm process.
 Sadly, real-world performance still feels pretty much the same.
 Honestly, a MediaTek Helio G99 or G100 would have been a much better fit in this segment.